kimdcottrell/techlab/src/content/posts/5-steps-to-achieving-https-and-domain-names-for-docker-local-development-envs.md

 ---
-title: "5 Steps to achieving https and domain names for Docker localdev environments"
+title: "5 simple steps to achieving https and domain names for Docker localdev environments"
 date: 2023-07-30T21:26:05Z
 draft: false
 tags: ['docker', 'linux', 'devops', 'container', 'traefik', 'reverse proxy', 'https', 'local development', 'localdev', 'containerization', '443', 'domain name']
-summary: ""
+summary: "Sometimes, Docker's usual `http://1.2.3.4:8080` syntax is just fine for localdev.
+Othertimes, it's not.
+Let's explore when you'll need to change things up, why you need to do so, and how to easily achieve the next step up: https-enabled domain names for your local environments."
 ---

 # HTTPs and domain names for local development environments

 Sometimes, Docker's usual `http://1.2.3.4:8080` syntax is just fine for localdev.
 Othertimes, it's not.
-Let's explore when you'll need to change things up, why you need to do so, and how to most easily do it.
+Let's explore when you'll need to change things up, why you need to do so, and how to easily achieve the next step up.

 The project that inspired this article is available here: https://github.com/kimdcottrell/localdev-proxy